Caesarean birth is when a baby is born by abdominal surgery. Some are planned, while others are unplanned or emergency caesareans.

 - feelings of anxiety due to previous trauma or abuse

 - a baby being born when appropriate medical specialists are not present, if the baby is unwell.

 Risks of caesarean birth

-A caesarean birth involves surgery, and as such it can increase some risks to you and your baby.
-These risks include:
+A caesarean birth is major abdominal surgery, and it can increase some risks to you and your baby.
+These include:

-- increased risk of bleeding after birth that may occasionally need hysterectomy (removal of the womb)
+- increased chance of bleeding after birth that may occasionally lead to hysterectomy (removal of the womb)

-- a cut to baby’s skin during the surgery
+- a cut to the baby’s skin during the surgery

-- increased risk of blood clots in the legs that can travel to the lungs, if the women is not mobile soon after surgery
+- increased chance of blood clots in the legs that can travel to the lungs, if the women is not mobile soon after surgery

 - possible complications of the scar and placenta in future pregnancies, occasionally requiring hysterectomy, or causing repeat caesarean, uterine rupture or stillbirth.

 If you are considering a planned caesarean, talk through your options through with your midwife, GP or obstetrician.
 If you’ve recently had a caesarean birth, read our article about recovery after a caesarean birth.